Massachusetts Laws and Incentives

 Zero Emission Truck Rebates

-Massachusetts Department of Energy Resources’ Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Trucks Program offers rebates for the purchase or lease of all-electric and hydrogen fuel cell electric trucks, buses, and vans to reduce air pollution and vehicle emissions in Massachusetts.
+Massachusetts Department of Energy Resources’ Massachusetts Offers Rebates for Electric Vehicles (MOR-EV) Trucks Program offers rebates for the purchase or lease of all-electric and hydrogen fuel cell electric trucks, buses, and vans.
 Eligible vehicles must have a manufacturer’s suggested retail price of less than $2,000,000.
 Rebate amounts are available in a declining three block rate structure, determined by the number of trucks per weight group.
 Rebates are offered in the following amounts:

 Gross Vehicle Weight Rating (lbs.)
 Block 1 Block 2 Block 3